Eysturoyartunnilin | World’s First Under Sea Roundabout

 Dynamite sticks have been used for the construction.
 The breakthrough was in June 2019 when the tunnel built from three ends met.
 One and a half year later in December 2020, the tunnel network opened to the public.

-The subaquatic tunnels beneath the North Atlantic Ocean are likely to become the next big attraction for travellers adding a great deal to Faroe Islands tourism.
-The unbelievable underwater traffic circle will be the new attraction's epicentre.
+The subaquatic tunnels beneath the North Atlantic Ocean has now become a big attraction for travellers adding a great deal to Faroe Islands tourism.
+The unbelievable underwater traffic circle is the attraction’s epicentre.

 The roundabout is hidden in the middle of the fjord below the seabed.
 The roundabout links the capital Tórshavn to both sides of the Skálafjørður fjord.